MrHeer/resume/public/resume_en_US.md

 #### Jiangzi Design

 It based on `Canvas` and provides an intelligent online design platform.
 Generate a design drawing of a specified size by entering keywords or uploading images, and provide basic editing functions such as editing text, modifying colors, changing transparency, and moving position.
-The main technology stacks used are `React`, `Redux` and `Konva`
+The main technology stacks used are `React`, `Redux` and `Konva`.

 - Use `TypeScript` to refactor the project to make it more stable
 - Refactoring state structure to reduce unnecessary rendering and optimize performance.
 Optimization methods include the use of flatter data structures, finer `selectors`, smaller components